Borewit/music-metadata/README.md

 ```

 > [!NOTE]
-> The `loadMusicMetadata` function is experimental and is not currently covered by any TypeScript typings.
+> The `loadMusicMetadata` function is experimental.

 ## Frequently Asked Questions